mipops/dvrescue/docs/_sections/dvrescue_documents.md

 # DVRescue Documents

-In order to facilitate capturing, analyzing, and merging of DV, DVRescue utiltize a few internally-defined documents to describe data and events.
+In order to facilitate capturing, analyzing, and merging of DV, DVRescue utilize a few internally-defined documents to describe data and events.

 ## DVRescue XML Schema Documentation